gregb122/udp_transport/README.md

 # udp_transport

-## UDP client wchich implement sliding window protocol for file download
+## UDP client which implement sliding window protocol for file download

 ### how to compile:
 >go to src folder and use `make` command